Skip to main content

 Keep the legal boundary clear.
 Argentine exchange law penalizes currency transactions conducted without an authorized institution, and the BCRA publishes the authorized list.
 If you cannot verify an operator on that list, treat the transaction as higher legal and documentation risk, even if the rate looks better.

 One rule is worth making explicit: do not build your standard peso strategy around foreign-card ATM withdrawals.
 Mastercard states ATM or operator conversion can bypass Mastercard conversion rates, and banks may add fees.
-Add any current fee or rate-penalty estimate only after verification, but the operating rule stands.
+Any current fee or rate-penalty estimate needs verification from provider terms or transaction records before use, but the operating rule stands.
 If ATM cash is your main plan, cost control can become harder.

 The goal is not to avoid every non-card channel.
 It is to give each channel a specific job, then keep records as you go.
 The next section turns that into a three-tier operating framework.
 If you want broader regional context, see The Best Digital Nomad Cities in Latin America.